NSW CTP Green Slip Insurance Features

 Payment Notification to Transport for NSW (TfNSW) in minutes

-Provide us with two (2) pieces of information to help us identify you and we will immediately transfer your CTP details to TfNSW, formerly the RMS.
+Provide us with two pieces of information to help us identify you, and we will immediately transfer your CTP details to TfNSW.

 What is CTP Green Slip Insurance and what does it cover?

 Compulsory Third Party (CTP) Insurance, also known as CTP Green Slip in NSW covers the liability of anyone driving your vehicle for injuries caused to others in a motor accident.
-It can also help you cover medical expenses, and offers up to six months of weekly payments for lost income if you're injured in an accident that's your fault.
+It can also help you cover medical expenses and a percentage of your pre-injury income if you are unable to work as a result of the accident for up to 52 weeks, regardless of who caused the accident.
 Visit the SIRA website for more information.

 CTP is mandatory in NSW for all vehicles other than caravans and trailers, and must be purchased before you can register your vehicle.

 What's covered by CTP?

 Your liability for injuries caused to third parties in a motor vehicle accident

 The liability of other people who drive your vehicle for injuries caused to third parties in a motor vehicle accident